- Jacob Toppin

 - May 8, 2000

-Averaged 15.6 points and 8.8 rebounds per game for Woodstock Academy his senior season … Unranked prospect who received his first offer six months before signing a national letter of intent … Was an All-Section honoree … Also played football and volleyball … Honor-roll student.
+In high school, Toppin averaged 15.6 points and 8.8 rebounds per game for Woodstock Academy his senior season.
+He was an unranked prospect who received his first offer six months before signing a national letter of intent.

 As a freshman at Rhode Island, Toppin appeared in all 30 games, making three starts.
 He was an immediate contributor for a Rhode Island team that went 21-9 on the season and finished 13-5 in the Atlantic 10.
 Toppin averaged 5.1 points and 3.9 rebounds per game and scored in double figures five times.
 He showed an ability to stretch the floor with 13 3-pointers.